100 Community Place,3rd FloorCrownsville, MD 21032

 Maryland Environmental Trust accepts offers of conservation easements on a case-by case basis.
 Significant rural properties that contain agricultural, historic, natural, scenic, scientific, open space, or recreational values may be considered.
-Exceptional urban properties of all sizes, especially those that would provide public access, may be considered through our recently revised program policy.
+Exceptional urban properties of all sizes, especially those that would provide public access, may be considered through our program policy.
 To find out if a Maryland Environemntal Trust conservation easement matches your goals and if your property is eligible for our program contact the Conservation Easement Planner for your county.
 We often work with land trust partners in the easement process.
 All of our services are free.

 These are the typical steps involved in the Conservation Easement process.